 And while we are talking about kindling - where does your kindling come from?
 It is wrapped in plastic or come in a plastic net?

-And keep you kindling dry - really dry.
-You'll use less starting the fire if it is.
+And keep your kindling dry - really dry.
+You'll use less to start your fire and it will start more easily.

 And what do you use to light your kindling?